Born: Astoria, Queens

 Grew up: Queens and Jersey

-Places of Higher Learning: Natural Gourmet Institute and SUNY Kingsborough (Exercise Science)
+Places of Higher Learning: Natural Gourmet Institute and CUNY Kingsborough (Exercise Science)

 Chris on Zen and the Art of Motorcycle Maintenance: